Electronic-Waste/Electronic-Waste/README.md

 🌟 My [OSS Insight](https://ossinsight.io/analyze/Electronic-Waste).

-ℹ️ Know more about me in my [cv](./resume-en.pdf)!
+ℹ️ Know more about me in my [academic pages](https://electronic-waste.github.io/).

-📫 WeChat ID: ElectronicWs
+📫 Please drop me an email if you want to connect!